 This objective will be addressed opportunistically.
 This is inevitable given the taxonomic range of potential new non-indigenous or cryptogenic species and of established non-indigenous or cryptogenic species that might exhibit invasive characteristics.
 The diversity of specialist taxonomic skills required to identify this range of taxa is unlikely to be present in any one field team, and collection of all potential material for laboratory identification is beyond the scope of this project.
-In the previous phase of the targeted surveillance programme we identified a suite of non-target, non-indigenous species known to occur in New Zealand (some of which are now included in the list of additional target species) that were consistently recorded when encountered during surveys (see Inglis et al. 2006 and Morrisey et al. 2007).
-In the present phase, we will retain this suite of species, to be recorded along with the primary target species whenever encountered.
+In the previous phase of the targeted surveillance programme we identified a suite of non-target, non-indigenous species known to occur in New Zealand (two of which, Musculista senhousia and Didemnum sp. are now included in the list of secondary target species) that were consistently recorded when encountered during surveys (see Inglis et al. 2006 and Morrisey et al. 2007).
+In the present phase, we will retain this suite of species, to be recorded along with the target species whenever encountered.
 These records will be assessed against the criteria of Chapman & Carlton (1991):

-- Sudden appearance in the surveillance location3 - Has the species spread subsequently - Association with, or dependency on, non natural dispersal mechanisms - Strong association with artificial substrate4 - Tendency towards monoculture or high local abundance - Restricted distribution (e.g. only near a likely point of pest introduction by human activities) - Rapid increase in abundance5 - Disjunct global distribution - Are natural dispersal mechanisms inadequate to reach New Zealand - Genetic or morphological isolation from most similar species distribution elsewhere in the world.
+- Sudden appearance in the surveillance location - Has the species spread subsequently - Association with, or dependency on, non natural dispersal mechanisms - Strong association with artificial substrate - Tendency towards monoculture or high local abundance - Restricted distribution (e.g. only near a likely point of pest introduction by human activities) - Rapid increase in abundance - Disjunctive global distribution - Are natural dispersal mechanisms inadequate to reach New Zealand - Genetic or morphological isolation from most similar species distribution elsewhere in the world.